hasura/graphql-engine/community/boilerplates/event-triggers/netlify-functions/nodejs/echo/README.md

 # Add the trigger in Hasura GraphQL
 1. In events tab, add a trigger
 2. Select all insert, update, delete operations for the trigger.
-3. Paste your function URL as the webhook.
+3. Paste your function URL as the webhook. (eg: http://host.docker.internal:9000/index)